divyank68/cmpe202-codeninja/Jay Desai's Project Journal (Courage).md

   in future.
 In this week, we had a bigger challenge of choosing either - to go for our main character design or to learn about Design Patterns.
 As, Design Patterns are integral part of this project, I made my team focus on learning Design patterns.
 At the end of the week we were able to develop sample codes in Design patterns.

+Week-4:

+* In this week, we had a challenge to keep up the work going as we had our midterm exams.I made the priority list to be followed and gave courage to work whenever we get time from reading and exams.
+Also, this was the last week of kanban and we were left with the important issues like individual map designs, identify patterns to be implemented, design our main character, started building individual UML diagrams.
+So, I have cleared the tasks that are pending and communicated the required efforts.
+Because of this planning, we were able to work on most of the issues.